 What can you do about your fatigue?

 There is a multitude of nutrients required for efficient mitochondrial function.
 Some of the key ones include carnitine, B vitamins, iron and magnesium.
 Eating a diet rich in these nutrients is therefore critically important to energy production.

 Good sources of magnesium include nuts and seeds, legumes, whole grains, green vegetables and seafood.
 Carnitine is made by our bodies from the amino acids lysine and methionine so a diet with sufficient lean animal protein is important and will also provide you with readily absorbed iron as well.
 (Vegetarians and vegans may struggle to get sufficient lysine and methionine from their diet but will get some from legumes, nuts and seeds).

 Working out what is going on for you is a complex process and you would be wise to seek the advice of your trusted naturopath to help unravel the issues, get to the underlying cause of your fatigue and develop a tailored plan to get you back to your desired energy levels.
 Looking at your symptoms and analysing your blood tests is vital.
 A lot can be gleaned from standard blood tests but occasionally further functional testing may be warranted.

 Much can be achieved with changes to diet and lifestyle but often supplementation with additional amounts of key nutrients is necessary.
 Herbal tonics in tablet or liquid form are also an extremely effective part of my arsenal in helping the body to get back to its desired state of balance.

 And it goes without saying that you need to be getting enough sleep.
-Here’s 9 tips for better sleep.
+Start with 9 tips for better sleep.